 This course provides a brief history of the ancient American foods enhancing the world's cuisines.
-Emphasis is placed on how these foods influenced the American cuisines of today.
+Emphasis is placed on how these foods influenced today's American cuisine.
 Upon completion, the student should be able to research and execute regional American cuisines.